• Log in

 Landing Pages and Signup Forms

-You get a landing page builder with seven templates total — four styled ones and three blank canvases.
+You get a landing page builder with nine templates total.
 The URLs will have “mailchimp” in them, which is fine if you’re just starting out but looks less professional as you grow.

 The signup forms are pretty flexible.
 You can embed them on your website, use them as pop-ups, or create standalone pages.
 Customizing them beyond the basics requires some CSS knowledge, which is either exciting or terrifying depending on your relationship with code.